JAndrassy/WiFiEspAT/README.md

 * AP parameters getters - apMacAddress, apSSID, apPassphrase, apEncryptionType, apMaxConnections, apIsHidden, apDhcpIsEnabled, apIP, apGatewayIP, apSubnetMask (see PrintPersistentSettings.ino tool example)
 * `startMDNS` to execute AT+MDNS. refer to AT reference for parameters
 * `sntp` - to enable and configure SNTP time zone and servers. see SNTPTime.ino example
-* `reset` - to reset or wake-up the esp8266. see DeepSleepAndHwReset.ino example
+* `reset` - to reset or wake-up the ESP. see DeepSleepAndHwReset.ino example
 * `sleepMode`- to set the level of automatic sleep mode. possible modes are WIFI_NONE_SLEEP, WIFI_LIGHT_SLEEP and WIFI_MODEM_SLEEP
-* `deepSleep`- to turn-off the esp8266. see DeepSleepAndHwReset.ino example
+* `deepSleep`- to turn-off the ESP. see DeepSleepAndHwReset.ino example
 * `ping` doesn't have the ttl parameter and returns only true or false

 ### the WiFiClient class differences

-* `connectSSL` is not supported with standard AT firmware
+* `connectSSL` is not supported with standard AT 1 firmware
 * `write(file)` variant of write function for efficient sending of SD card file. see SDWebServer.ino example
 * `write(callback)` variant of write function for efficient sending with a callback function. see SDWebServer.ino example
-* `abort` closes the TCP connection without waiting for the remote side
+* `abort` AT1 only. closes the TCP connection without waiting for the remote side

 ### the WiFiServer class differences